emilyforst/emilyforst.github.io/_posts/2017-10-31-recursion-part-5.md

 This is a specialized form of a binary tree called a Binary Search Tree.
 All the nodes to its left are smaller than the root node.
 All the nodes to its right are larger.
 If we were looking for a specific value, we'd only search a portion of the tree, making our search time much shorter.

-Next, let's build a binary tree class.
+Next, let's build a binary search tree class.

 {% highlight js %}
 class BinarySearchTree {